mlgupta/keyper-docs/source/REST API.md

 List of Principals in text format.

 ### /hostca (method=GET or POST)
 Returns Public Key for Key used by SSH CA to sign host certificate.
-This Key must be included on each SSH client ```known_hosts``` file for client to trust Hosts' SSH certificates.
+This Key must be included on each SSH client ```known_hosts``` file for the client to trust Hosts' SSH certificates.

 **Input:**
 None

 **Output:**
-SSH CA Public Key user for host certificate sigining.
+SSH CA Public Key user for host certificate signing.

 ### /userca (method=GET or POST)
 Returns Public Key for Key used by SSH CA to sign user certificate.
-This Key must be included on each SSH servers ```sshd_config``` file for against ```TrustedUserCAKeys``` to trust User's SSH certificates.
+This Key must be included on each SSH server ```sshd_config``` file for against ```TrustedUserCAKeys``` to trust User's SSH certificates.

 **Input:**
 None

 **Output:**
-SSH CA Public Key user for user certificate sigining.
+SSH CA Public Key user for user certificate signing.

 ### /krlca (method=GET or POST)
 Returns Key Revocation List File.
 This file can be included in each SSH Server's ```sshd_config``` file as ```RevokedKeys``` parameter.
-This configuration is optional and should only be used if performance of ```AuthorizedKeysCommand``` and/or ```AuthorizedPrincipalsCommand``` with Key/Cert is not acceptable.
+This configuration is optional and should only be used if the performance of ```AuthorizedKeysCommand``` and/or ```AuthorizedPrincipalsCommand``` with Key/Cert is not acceptable.

 **Input:**
 None